PotatoX/Band_Saw_Conversion/README.md

 Additionally, I will list parts used in this project on my [OpenBazzar store](https://openbazaar.com/store/QmVFRGwApdcef56Be7FPXnXQaB79rYrve3otFsrWvSwbAu).

 ## Design Choices
+Thnking ack thrpugh the steps taken from the begining to end; a text book design process was not followed, rather a development and refine!emt from blade to display.

+### The Blade
+There the first choice was to find a blade that fit and was capable of cutting metalss (steel).
+By default the saw comes equiped woth a wood cutting 62in blade, carbon steel, 7 Teeth per Inch (*TPI*), 1/8in wide.
+I had found a couple of reports online that indicate success cutting plastic and aluminium, so long as a gentle touch was used.

 ## The Physical Form